steven2k2/databanken/README.md

 # Databanken Demo Website

-This project uses **EJS (Embedded JavaScript templates)** to generate static web pages for a demo website.
+This project uses **Handlebars (Embedded JavaScript templates)** to generate static web pages for a demo website.
 The static files are built from templates and assets, making it suitable for deployment on platforms like **GitHub Pages**.

 ---

 ## Features

-- **EJS Template Rendering**: Create reusable templates for consistent design and structure.
+- **Handlebars Template Rendering**: Create reusable templates for consistent design and structure.
-- **Static Site Generation**: Convert dynamic EJS templates into static HTML files.
+- **Static Site Generation**: Convert dynamic Handlebars templates into static HTML files.
 - **Responsive Design**: Built using **Bootstrap 5** for modern, mobile-friendly layouts.
 - **Asset Management**: Automatically copies CSS, JavaScript, and image assets to the output directory.
 - **Automated Deployment**: Deploys to **GitHub Pages** using GitHub Actions.